 Mystfade the Dark Tarot is a Baron of Thakria.

 Sarvar, Daeva of Oppression is a Baron of Thakria.

-Inquisitor Azarae, Divus of Vengeance is a Baron of Thakria.
+Father Belgarath, Shepherd of the Lambs is a Baron of Thakria.

 Calagan Emissary of the Smiling Man holds authority by divine right as the Cardinal of Thakria.
-He is an active presence for all matters moral, spiritual, cultural and religious.
+His presence is sporadic.

 Valkyrie Satsuki Ravenhart is the Princess, holding oaths of fealty from the noble council and chosen representative of the Thakrian Crown.
 She wields authority over all civil and military affairs.

 The government of Thakria is as follows: